 Traditionally Brandy was distilled in pot stills; today column stills are often used, as they can be used for continuous distillation.
 Brandy obtained from a column still has a higher alcohol concentration but is less aromatic than brandy distilled from a pot still.
 The style of still depends on the style of brandy produced.
 Cognac (a popular French Brandy) is produced in pot stills while many American brandies use fractional distillation in column stills.
 It is thought that wine was first distilled as a preservation method and as a way to make it easier for merchants to transport.

-After distillation, the clear brandy is placed into oak barrels to mature.
+After distillation, the clear brandy is often placed into oak barrels to mature.
 Brandies with a natural golden or brown color most likely have been aged in oak casks.
 Some brandies mostly from Spain, are aged in a system where the spirit is transferred to a different barrel each year.
 After a period of aging, which depends on the style, class and legal requirements, the mature brandy is mixed with distilled water to reduce alcohol concentration and bottled.

 Apple Brandy Recipe

 Always take a hydrometer reading and make sure to aerate the cider before pitching the yeast.
 Keep the cider between 64-68 during fermentation for best results.
 The cider will finish fermenting in a week or two, take a hydrometer reading to verify the fermentation is finished.
 Once fermentation is finished leave sit for a few days (or "cold crash") to allow sediment to settle to the bottom of the fermenter.

 You can get real nice final product with a single slow spirit run in a pot still, but you can get a bit cleaner higher ABV product by running it twice.
-I prefer brandy that has been distilled in pot stills over column stills, as I feel the fruit flavor comes though more pronounced in a pot still.
-Always make good cuts, but with apple brandy we have found that you can get away with more lenient cuts as the apple flavor is more forgiving.
+We prefer brandy that has been distilled in pot stills over column stills, as the fruit flavor comes though more pronounced in pot still brandy.
+Making good cuts is always recommended, but with apple brandy we have found that you can get away with more lenient cuts as the apple flavor is more forgiving.